US4429141

 This invention relates to antidotes for treating the effects

-of poisonous snake and insect bites in mammals, including man.
+of poisonous snake and insect bites in mammals, including

-system effects and related respiratory paralysis, and to the
+nervous system effects and related respiratory paralysis,

-SUMMARY OF THE INVENTION
+OF THE INVENTION

-The invention includes therapeutically active compositions for
+The invention includes therapeutically active compositions

-the class of: ##STR2## and pharmaceutical carriers.
+from the class of: ##STR2## and pharmaceutical carriers.
 The

 invention also includes methods of treating mammals for the